kescardoso/yinnsound/README.md

 - **Smooth nav link scrolling with jquery:** to install automatic smooth scrolling animation on click at navbar links (instead of the current jump).

+- **Terms and Conditions page:** finish writing, creating and linking a legal terms and conditions page explaining terms for monetary transactions and privacy.

 ## Technologies Used